Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection: Experiments

 For the fusion model, we train the shape and texture simultaneously, and end-to-end as in Fig. \ref{pipe_fusion}.
 We use the same initial sphere mesh as in the F-PN attack, but since this model takes the whole 3D scene we allow a slightly larger adversarial mesh by keeping width and length under 120 cm and height under 80 cm.
 We also use projected gradient descent with an ADAM optimizer to learn the geometry and texture of the adversarial mesh.
 For the LiDAR-only attack, we learn an adversarial shape while keeping the texture a constant grey color.
 For the image-only attack, we use a constant sphere shape and learn the adversarial texture of this sphere.
 For the image+LiDAR attack, we allow adversarial perturbations to shape and texture.

 In the results, we report the drop in a model's BEV \emph{average precision} (AP) after putting the mesh on all cars in the validation set.
-We show the results for 3 detection difficulty levels (based on occlusion) with an IoU threshold of $0.7$.
+We show the results for 3 detection difficulty levels: easy, moderate, and hard (based on visibility and level of occlusion) with an IoU threshold of $0.7$.
 This can help compare our results with future attack and defense methods.
 Moreover, we can compare the model's AP on the KITTI benchmark before and after an attack.
 This can provide insight into the robustness of a perception model.
 We use the new KITTI evaluation protocol that uses 40 recall points instead of 11 to get clearer and fairer results.

 We also report the \emph{attack success rate}, which is the percentage of detected vehicles that go undetected after placing the adversarial object.
 We count a vehicle detected if its IoU with the ground truth is greater than 0.7.
 We also report the recall of victim vehicles across different IoU thresholds.
 Recall is the number of cars detected over the number of all cars in the dataset.
 As a control we compare our adversarial attack results to just applying a grey spherical mesh instead of an adversarial mesh.